-LinkedIn also found that more than four of every ten hiring managers said that they consider an applicant’s volunteer work experience just as valuable as the experience gained from paid employment!
+More than four of every ten hiring managers said that they consider volunteer work experience just as valuable as the experience gained from paid employment.

 Do Your Due Diligence: Research the Employer

-Before you just start listing every bit of volunteer experience you have, take a little time to research the company.
+Before you just start listing every bit of volunteer experience you have, take a little time to research the company you want to apply to.
 Find out how much emphasis the firm places on volunteerism and community activism.
-You want your volunteer details to reflect the company that you’re trying to join, so if that firm has specific causes that it supports, be sure to include volunteer work that is closely related to those causes or similar in nature.
+You want your volunteer details to reflect the company that you’re trying to join.
+If that firm has specific causes that it supports, be sure to include volunteer work that is closely related to those causes!

 How to List Volunteer Work on Resume

 When you’re listing your volunteer work, it’s important to keep a few things in mind: